stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 A library will indicate that a receiving record is eligible for binding by selecting the **Bindery active** checkbox on the corresponding POL.
 These receiving records may be easily identified using the **Bindery active** filter in the Receiving app.

-To bind pieces, use the following steps:
+**To bind pieces without corresponding item records, use the following steps:**
 1. Using the **Search & filter** pane, find the receiving title for which you want to bind pieces and select it.
 2. In the Received section of the receiving title, click on **Actions > Bind pieces**.
 3. On the screen that appears, use the checkboxes in the left-hand column to select pieces to bind.